-From Alzheimer's and diabetes to brain tumours and hypertension, the eyes are offering a window into the body that is helping doctors spot a wide range of conditions.
+From Alzheimer's and diabetes to brain tumours and hypertension, the eyes offer a window into the body that is helping doctors spot a wide range of conditions.

 Unless something vile is suspected, your eye will just be peered into by an optometrist, ophthalmologist, or in some cases your GP.
-An ophthalmoscope (basically a sophisticated magnifying glass with a light) may be used, and you may be asked to take some drops to dilate your pupils.
+An ophthalmoscope (basically a sophisticated magnifying glass with a light) may be used, and you may be given some drops to dilate your pupils.

 Literally like windows

-The key to what makes the eye such an excellent diagnostic tool, is that you cannot only see out of it, but also in.
+The key to what makes the eyes such an excellent diagnostic tool is that not only can you see out of them, but also in.
 Doctors can look through the clear lens and cornea, all the way to the retina.
-And here, in the back of the eyes, is the one place in the body where blood vessels can be examined without first having to cut through skin.
-And if you thought one could tell a lot by looking into an eye, wait till you see a blood vessel.
+And the area at the back of the eye is the one place in the body where blood vessels can be examined without first having to cut through skin.
+And if you thought you could tell a lot by looking into an eye, wait till you see a blood vessel.

-It may help to think of a building with only two windows.
-Through these windows you may see a few pipes (some of which may be leaking) or you may see some trash lying around.
-And putting it all together, you may get a general (or quite specific) idea of how the building is being kept up.
+It may help to imagine a building with only two windows.
+Through these windows you may see a few pipes (some of which may be leaking), or you may see some trash lying around.
+And by putting all this information together, you may get a general (or quite specific) idea of how well the building is maintained.